trust-mfn-berlin/animals-as-objects/vault/help.Content Management.md

         - desktop: check newest version of Safari, Firefox, Chrome
         - mobile: check Android and iOS
     - collect any bugs or questions for Trust to send in one go after CM for the batch of texts is complete, to minimize hours

+4. WE applies for DOI for each individual text on intranet survey at https://survey.naturkundemuseum-berlin.de/en/doi-application-form
+    - 1 application for each DE + EN text together, so they have the same doi
+    - Put both EN and DE descriptions in the Abstract fields
+    - Once doi gets issued, enter into Netlify field
+    - Once available on the frontend, download and send EN and DE as separate PDFs to doi@mfn.berlin

 5. Send frontend view to authors for final okay